stevepurdie/saap-docs/content/legal-documents/gtc.md

 1. **Disputes**

     1. This Agreement is subject to Swedish law, and the territorial legal bindings of the Customers registered head offices.
-    1. In the event that the Customer believes STAKATER to be in breach of this Agreement ("Dispute"), the aggreived Party shall notify STAKATER or its legal representative of the alleged breach or violation, and the Parties shall attempt in good faith to resolve or clarify the Dispute.
+    1. In the event that the Customer believes STAKATER to be in breach of this Agreement ("Dispute"), the aggrieved Party shall notify STAKATER or its legal representative of the alleged breach or violation, and the Parties shall attempt in good faith to resolve or clarify the Dispute.
-    1. In the event that both Parties are unable to cooperatively resolve the Dispute, they shall attempt, in good faith, to mediate the matter in a mutually acceptable location (“Arbritration”), engaging the services of a mediator familiar with subject matter at issue and acceptable to both Parties.
+    1. In the event that both Parties are unable to cooperatively resolve the Dispute, they shall attempt, in good faith, to mediate the matter in a mutually acceptable location (“Arbitration”), engaging the services of a mediator familiar with subject matter at issue and acceptable to both Parties.
-    1. The requirement of Arbritration shall be deemed satisfied if the filing Party proposed a qualified mediator and offered to make itself reasonably available during the sixty (60) calendar days following Notice, but Mediation did not take place or conclude within such 60-day period.
+    1. The requirement of Arbitration shall be deemed satisfied if the filing Party proposed a qualified mediator and offered to make itself reasonably available during the sixty (60) calendar days following Notice, but Mediation did not take place or conclude within such 60-day period.
     1. The requirement of Mediation and Negotiation may be waived upon mutual written consent of the Parties.
 Further, notwithstanding the foregoing, either Party may seek injunctive relief against a Party related to the acts or omissions of such Party that breach this Agreement and cause or are likely to cause irreparable harm to the other Party, without the requirement of Mediation or Negotiation.